 The health, safety and well-being of both the University community and the environment are of utmost importance to the University.
 Being a research intensive institution with diverse science-based programs, laboratory environments are plentiful throughout the main and satellite campuses.
 As such laboratory personnel including employees, students and visitors are exposed to potential hazards unique to laboratory settings and hazardous materials each and every day.

-The University's Laboratory Safety Officer, Alicja Zachertowska may be contacted by email at email@example.com or by phone 519 824 4120 ext.
+The University's Senior Health and Safety Consultant (Laboratory), Alicja Zachertowska may be contacted by email at email@example.com or by phone 519 824 4120 ext.
 54270.

 Components of the Lab Safety program include the following:

-Laboratory Inspections Criteria - designed to identify and assess the hazards of specific laboratories and ensure that appropriate steps are taken to effectively control such hazards.
-Inspections will be completed by an EHS representative on a continuous basis.
+- Laboratory Inspections - Inspections will be completed by an EHS representative on a continuous basis.

 Laboratory Emergency Response